mikecbrant/php-ultimate-sessions/docs/MikeBrant-UltimateSessions-UltimateSessionManager.md

 reverted to old session ID to add session forwarding information before calling forwardSession();

-This method not include in coverage, though it is unit tests as large portion of logic is dependent on PHP version.
+This method not include in coverage, though it is unit tested as large portion of logic is dependent on PHP version.
 Coverage is provided through tests in build environment.